jaredpar/EasyMotion/README.md

 ![Example Step 3](/images/example3.png)

-The editor will replace all occurences of 'C' with a new letter (A-Z).
+The editor will replace all occurrences of 'C' with a new letter (A-Z).
 At this point if you type any of the letters the caret will be moved to that location.
-In this case you type 'I' to move to the correct occurence of 'C'
+In this case you type 'I' to move to the correct occurrence of 'C'

 ![Example Step 4](/images/example4.png)